DSpace/RestContract/external-authority-sources.md

 **POST /api/integration/externalsources/<:authority-name>/entryValues/<:entry-id>/entity**

 It creates an entity from the external source

+The supported parameters are:
+* owningCollection: the collection used to create the item: mandatory

 sample for an external source /api/integration/externalsources/orcid/entryValues/0000-0002-4271-0436/entity
 ```json